Is This Website a Scam? A Practical Checklist Before You Buy

 Where do I report a UK scam website?

-Action Fraud is the central UK reporting service: actionfraud.police.uk or 0300 123 2040.
+Report Fraud is the central UK reporting service: reportfraud.police.uk or 0300 123 2040.
 For phishing emails, forward them to report@phishing.gov.uk.
 For scam texts, forward to 7726.
 If a card was charged, also report the merchant to your card issuer — repeat reports help payment networks block the merchant entirely.